flurie/sdp/README.md

-SDP provides a wide range of options for data conversion, a powerful abstraction for generalized programming, and the most common operations, including (but not limited to) fetching, splitting, and sorting.
-However, it does not give its own implementations of structures advantages over external ones.
+SDP provides a wide range of options for data conversion, a powerful abstraction for generalized programming, and the most common operations, including (but not limited to) filtering, splitting, and sorting.

-SDP provides 6 standard data structures for use in programs that are not very demanding on speed and efficiency:
+Now SDP provides only 6 standard data structures for use in programs that are not very demanding on speed and efficiency:

 - standard lists ([])
 - binary trees   (BinTree)